alinush/6.824-lecture-notes/l17-pnuts.md

         SU1 SU2 SU3 ...
 SU1 SU2 SU3 ...

+ - each region has its own set of webservers
+ - each region stores all data
  - each table in a region is partitioned among storage units (SUs)
+ - routers know the partitioning
  - each SU has a disk
- - routers know the partitioning?
- - each region also has its own set of webservers

 Updates
 -------